-The Company has planned capital expenditure to the tune of approx. 10-12 Crores during Financial Year 2023-24 for providing and upgrading facilities such as new equipments, Clean rooms (Powder processing units), separate quality and upgrading of utilities to meet with enhanced manufacturing.
+The Company has planned capital expenditure to the tune of approx 15-20 Crores during Financial Year 2024-25 for providing and upgrading facilities such as new equipment, Clean rooms (Powder processing units), separate quality, and upgrading of utilities to meet with enhanced manufacturing.
 The ongoing expenditure is to aim at achieving the vision of the company for enhancement of capacities and expand the export market globally.